Answering this question for you about fibre, the (very) short answer is “No”.

 So, without any more fluffing around, let’s look into what’s on the other side of that intelligent and educated “but” for you below.

 What is fibre?

-There’s all this talk from health practitioners, your auntie, your brother’s best friend and the rest of your neighbourhood telling you to eat your fibre.
+There’s all this talk from health practitioners, your auntie, your brother’s best friend and the rest of your neighbourhood telling you that your must eat your fibre.

-You probably know where to get it and what foods to eat to get it, but do you really know what fibre is?
+You probably know where to get fibre and what foods to eat to get fibre, but do you really know what it is?